Find Trade Colleges

 New Haven, CT

-Gateway Community College landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Located in the city of New Haven, Gateway Community College is a public college with a medium-sized student population.
+Gateway Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the medium-sized city of New Haven, Gateway Community College is a public college with a medium-sized student population.

 The average tuition and fees for an out-of-state undergraduate student at Gateway Community College are $14,140 a year.

-Full Allied Health Professions at Gateway Community College Report
+Read full report on Allied Health Professions at Gateway Community College

 Read More…